 If you are doing writing activities with your child, try using a word and sound mat, such as this one (you can edit it to include words useful to the piece of writing that you are doing).

-Keep practising using phonics to read and spell as well as practising whole word reading of high frequency and common exception words (there are lots of activities, sound mats, flash cards etc available on Twinkl).
+Keep practising using phonics to read and spell as well as practising whole word reading of high frequency and common exception words.

 The British Dyslexia Association have published a recording of a free 1 hour webinar on how to support your child during the school closures.
 It is a really useful recording for any parent of a child who finds reading or writing difficult, whether or not they have a dyslexia diagnosis.
 It has lots of practical suggestions for teaching reading and spellings and lots of links to free resources.